chetan51/chetansurpur/source/drafts/insights-from-geb-1.md

 I'm currently reading the acclaimed [_GEB_](http://en.wikipedia.org/wiki/G%C3%B6del,_Escher,_Bach), and it's blowing my mind.

-As I read, I will accumulate any insights or questions I have in this blog series, with the hope that the insights will amuse you and that you can answer some of my questions.
+Like a glass of exquisite wine, this book deserves to be patiently and deliberately enjoyed.
+So as I read, I will accumulate my explorations and any insights and questions I have in this blog series.

 If you can answer a question, please write down your answer in the comments.
 I'll quote the convincing answers below the questions.

-Let's expand our minds together!
+Let the intellectual journey begin!

-### 1. Can we create multiplication using a system like the pq-System? ###
+### Exploration 1.
+Can we create multiplication using a system like the pq-System? ###

 The _pq-system_ is introduced in Chapter II to show an isomorphism of the addition system represented typographically.
 [TODO: Reprint _pq-system_ here.]